-This chapter outlines the methodology used to undertake ecological monitoring at the Broken Hill offset site.
-Monitoring is consistent with the methodologies outlined in the BOMP (NGH 2013) and meets the requirements of the COA C5, outlined in Appendix B. In particular, COA C5(b) stipulates the requirement of the offset site to achieve an 'improved or maintained' outcome for the biodiversity values of the site.
-Improved or maintained outcomes for the biodiversity values of the Broken Hill offset site have been evaluated through the comparison of monitoring data against the benchmark data, baseline data and the results of the first monitoring event for each surveyed vegetation community as well as the evaluation of weed infestation and fauna habitat.
+The monitoring method is consistent with the methodologies outlined in the BOMP (NGH 2013) and meets the requirements of the COA C5.
+In particular, COA C5(b) stipulates the requirement of the offset site to achieve an 'improved or maintained' outcome for the biodiversity values of the site.
+Improved or maintained outcomes for the biodiversity values of the offset site have been evaluated through the comparison of monitoring data against the benchmark data, baseline data and the results of the first and second monitoring event for each surveyed vegetation community as well as the evaluation of weed infestation and fauna habitat.
 An overview of the monitoring methods used include: